How to Understand Rabbit Body Language

 Unhappy, Scared Or Stressed Rabbit Body Language

-A good way to look for stress is to observe the rabbit's ear body language, as rabbits will give ear signals to indicate stress.
 Stressed rabbits will flatten their ears against their bodies, appear tense and crouch down low or have their ears pricked up on high alert, looking for potential threats.
 The ears will often move around, searching for sounds, and can move independently.
 If they sense danger, usually, the rabbit runs for cover.

-The way your rabbit stands is another way of looking for stress signs.
-Stressed or scared rabbit body language includes crouching low with flattened ears or a poised, alert stance.
-Sometimes, the rabbit runs for cover.
-When stressed, the rabbit often thumps the ground with its back feet.
-This behaviour is a way to inform other rabbits of potential danger.
+When stressed, the rabbit often thumps the ground with its hind legs and back feet.
+This behaviour serves to inform other rabbits of potential danger.
 Stressed rabbits will also have wide eyes and often an increase in the frequency of the twitching of the nose as they sniff for any scent of danger.

 When in a state of heightened stress, rabbits may vocalise.
 This can include grunting, squeaking and, in extreme fear or pain, even screaming.
 Vocalisation indicates a very high level of stress.